-The house is part of a wonderfully solid stone built farmhouse, set on a mountainside (840m) in an area full of natural parks, forest and walking trails ("sentieri").
-Although it is in a wonderful quiet position, the house is in fact only 5 minutes from the E45 motorway, 500 yds from a weekend Pizzeria, 4km from a shop and 8 minutes from a town with all facilities.
+The house is part of a historic built farmhouse, set on a mountainside (840m) in an area full of natural parks, forest and walking trails ("sentieri").
+Although it is in a wonderfully quiet position, the house is in fact only 5 minutes from the E45 motorway, 500 yds from a weekend Pizzeria, 4km from a shop and 8 minutes from a town with all facilities.

 The house is at the top of a short mountain road and consists of: sala/lounge with log burner and stove, double door and window onto views, large kitchen/dining room with small wood burner stove/oven and separate gas cooker, bathroom with shower (from hot water tank), wooden stairs to two upstairs bedrooms (one is currently used as an extra sitting room and has a sofa bed), whilst the other has a wonderfully comfortable double bed.
 With the peace and quiet at night, the mountain air, and the bedroom shutters closed it's impossible not to sleep very well indeed!

 New for 2015: new attic room with Velux and sofabed.
 We list the house as one bedroom but there are also two sofa beds which we use for our children.

 Whenever we go we tend to mix travelling around the local area and tourist trails with walking and mountain biking.
 We have two Cannondale mountain bikes available for hire (£30/week each) if you would like to use them.

 |Will consider||House swap, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Bologna Forli 80 km, Nearest railway: Sansepolcro 15 km|

 |Notes||No pets allowed, No smoking at this property|

 |Rooms||1 bedroom, 1 bathrooms of which 1 Family bathrooms|